scgray/jsqsh/jsqsh-core/src/main/resources/org/sqsh/docs/style.md

    The following styles may be set for a SQL (JDBC) session established using `\connect`, or may be set when no session has been started.

+   * `count`
+     The `count` display style is used primarily for performance testing.
+It acts like the `discard` output style in that it fetches all rows, but does not format or display them, however it periodically reports the rate of row retrievals.
+The update interval can be controlled by the ${[[count_report]]) configuration variable (by default, every 10,000) rows.
+For example:

+        1> select * from some_big_table
+        2> go -m count
+        Result set #1 returned 10000 rows (10.195s, 980.87 rows/sec), 10000 total (10.195s, 980.872977 rows/sec)
+        Result set #1 returned 10000 rows (12.369s, 808.47 rows/sec), 20000 total (22.566s, 886.289108 rows/sec)
+        Result set #1 returned 10000 rows (11.567s, 864.53 rows/sec), 30000 total (34.133s, 878.914833 rows/sec)
+        ...

    * `csv`
      Displays the output as a set of comma separated values suitable for loading into, say, Excel.
 For example: